 - 2 ½ - 3 cups vegetable stock

-- ¼ cup chopped coriander leaves (for garnish)
+- ¼ cup chopped cilantro (for garnish)

 - In a dry, hot skillet, roast the coriander and cumin seeds.
 Place in a blender.

-- Heat ½ tsp of oil in the skillet.
+- Heat ½ teaspoon of oil in the skillet.
 Add the curry leaves, garlic, chili peppers and shallots and saute until brown spots appear on the onions.
 Add to the blender, add half a cup of vegetable stock, and blend into a very smooth paste.

 - Add the mushrooms and turmeric and saute until the mushrooms begin to soften, about 2-3 minutes.